 Lifeline Epidermal Keratinocytes are cryopreserved after primary culture to ensure the highest viability and plating efficiency.
 Cells are isolated from neonatal human foreskin and expanded once in culture vessels before cryopreservation.

-- Our Neonatal Epidermal Keratinocytes are quality tested in DermaLife K Medium to ensure optimal serum-free growth over a period of at least 15 population doublings at rates equal to or greater than serum-supplemented medium.
+- Our Primary Neonatal Epidermal Keratinocytes are quality tested in DermaLife K Medium to ensure optimal serum-free growth over a period of at least 15 population doublings at rates equal to or greater than serum-supplemented medium.

 - Keratinocytes can be grown without serum, phenol red or antimicrobials when cultured in DermaLife medium.

 Lifeline Primary Epidermal Keratinocytes need not be exposed to antimicrobials or phenol red when cultured in DermaLife medium, an advantage since these supplements can cause cell stress and “masking effects” that may negatively impact experimental results.
 Lifeline offers these traditional supplements, but they are not needed or recommended to achieve optimal cell performance in most research applications.

 Quality Testing for Guaranteed Consistency and Reproducible Results